 (2) Garment is often made bigger and larger.
 Pre- wash returns those to the right size and dimensional instability.

-(3) After pre- wash garment becomes fit as they get rid of shrinkage; as a result, the garment becomes soft hand feels and become size free.
+(3) After pre- wash garment becomes fit as they get rid of shrinkage; as a result, the garment becomes a soft hand feels and become size free.

 (4) After wash some garment’s become more attractive, lucrative and lively, such as jeans, twill, cotton, gabardine etc.